dystopiareloaded/ChatGPT-prompt/SQL_Data_Analysis_Prompt.md

 🔀 Conditional Logic using CASE WHEN

 The focus should be on uncovering key business insights and analytics, with each question framed in a real-world business context.
-**Each question should end with a proper question mark (?)** and be suitable for inclusion in an SQL project portfolio.
+Each question should end with a proper question mark (?) and be suitable for inclusion in an SQL project portfolio.
+For every question, include the SQL query followed by a **🎯 brief objective explaining the business insight behind the query**.